gurgeous/httpdisk/README.md

 In general, if you make a request it will be cached regardless of the outcome.

+## String Encoding

+httpdisk will honor the `Content-Type` from responses.
+Unfortunately, it is entirely possible to get invalid bodies if the `Content-Type` doesn't match the bytes.
+This is a major bummer, so httpdisk provides a `utf8:` option that forces text response bodies to UTF-8.

 ## Configuration

 httpdisk supports a few options: